-Only the courses listed in the Graduate School Bulletin bear graduate credit.
-In sciences and engineering these are ordinarily 400-level, and most 300-level courses, but BE AWARE - not all 300-level courses bear graduate credit.
+Only the courses listed by The Graduate School in Caesar bear graduate credit (see image at left).
+In sciences and engineering these are ordinarily 400-level and most 300-level courses, but BE AWARE - not all 300-level courses bear graduate credit.